 - 1 teaspoon lemon juice

 Combine the turmeric powder with the flour suited for your skin type and store in a small jar with a tight fitting lid.
 When ready to make the mask take 2 tablespoons of the mixture and mix in the yogurt, lemon juice and honey.
 Mix well until a thick paste is formed.
 If the mixture seems too watery, add more dry mixture powder.
 Gently apply all over your face and neck, if desired, avoiding the eyelids and brows which otherwise might become stained yellow.
 Allow to dry for at least 15 minutes and up to 1 hour.
 Use plenty of warm water to rinse it off while gently massaging the skin for an additional exfoliating effect.
-Pat dry your skin and apply one of your favorite chemical-free skin oils, such as coconut, sesame or almond oil.
+It is practical to wash off mask off while taking a shower to avoid mess in your bathroom.
+Pat dry your skin and apply one of your favourite chemical-free skin oils, such as coconut, sesame or almond oil.

 - I suggest you use this mask in the evening.
 By morning your skin will be glowing with golden glance.

 - Apply some oil on your face framing hair (or all over your hair, why not?!) and eyebrows.
 This especially applies if you have blond or grey hair to avoid any temporarily discoloration in case of the contact with the paste.